brains-on-code/conducting-and-analyzing-human-studies/README.md

 For generating the learning pipelines, tpot is necessary: http://epistasislab.github.io/tpot/installing/

-We also installed XGBoost.
+We also installed [XGBoost](https://xgboost.readthedocs.io/en/latest/) for increased performance.
 For each input set, tpot automatically finds the optimal learning pipeline, including hyper parameters.
 You also need to run the ExecuteNotebook in each folder, but without adapting anything.
 Depending on the performance of the computer, it takes a day until all generation and learning is completed.
 You can reduce that time by reducing the number of generations and `population_size` (but this may lead to less optimal learning pipelines) or increase `n_jobs` (to the number of CPUs/GPUs that you can use at the same time).

 Note that there is also some randomness in the tpot approach, running it again may not lead to the same learning pipelines that we used.